williamsdrake/williamsdrake.github.io/research/index.md

 ## <i class="fas fa-laptop-medical"></i> Oral barrier composition in health and disease
 {% capture text %}
 We employ a systems biology approach to better understand homeostasis at the oral barrier, and importantly, how homeostasis is disrupted in inflammatory disease (periodontitis).
-Using a combination of single-cell RNA sequencing, histology and flow cytometry, we have identified:
-- stromal cells are defined by inflammatory signatures in health which are exacerbated in disease
-- novel stromal-immune interactions that potentially drive oral mucosal inflammation in disease

-We are actively working to improve our understanding of these potential interactions at the protein and RNA level.
+We are actively working to expand our understanding of processes that govern disease using a combination of next generation single cell and histology approaches.
 {% endcapture %}

 {%
   include feature.html
-  image="images/atlasGA_transp.png"
+  image="images/research_omics.png"
   link=""
   headline=""
   text=text